Calcium channel blockers are a type of medicine used to treat high blood pressure.

 Taking too much of a calcium channel blocker can be very dangerous.
 Death can occur, especially with verapamil.
-If your low heart rate and blood pressure can be corrected survival is likley.
-Survival depends on how much and what type of this medication you take along with how quickly you seek medical treatment.
+If your low heart rate and blood pressure can be corrected, survival is likely.
+Survival depends on how much and what type of this medication you take and how quickly you seek medical treatment.

 Murphy NG, Benowitz NL, Goldschlager N. Cardiovascular toxicology.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
 Philadelphia, PA: Elsevier Saunders; 2007:chap 8.